gameplay3d/gameplay-deps/README.md

 ## Windows

 For Windows, we generate Visual Studio project files.
-It should be done from within a Visual Studio command prompt.
+It should be done from within a Visual Studio 2013 or 2015 command prompt.
 You should also have the DirectX SDK installed because OpenAL should use the DirectSound back-end.
 We also build both the Debug and Release variants.

 ```
 > cd GamePlay-deps
 > mkdir build
 > cd build
-> cmake -G"Visual Studio 12 Win64" ..
+> cmake -G"Visual Studio 14 Win64" ..
 > msbuild GamePlay-deps.sln /property:Configuration=Debug
 > msbuild GamePlay-deps.sln /property:Configuration=Release
 ```